eddiethedean/strum/docs/error-handling.md

 # Error Handling Guide

-This guide covers error handling and recovery modes in `stringent`, including partial parsing and error collection.
+This comprehensive guide covers error handling and recovery modes in `stringent`.
+Learn how to gracefully handle parsing errors, collect partial results, and provide better user feedback when validation fails.

 ## Overview